vladcto/yandex-gpt-rest-api/README.md

 ## Handling errors

-It is enough to catch an error of type ApiError.
+It is enough to catch an error of type `ApiError`.

 ```dart
 try {